-Paneer Curry with Lentils and Green Beans is a great vegetarian recipe that everyone will love!
-Warming, Indian spices are combined with tinned tomatoes, yoghurt, onion, garlic and lime juice to create a flavoursome sauce that goes perfectly with the paneer and veggies.
+Paneer Vegetable Curry with Red Lentils and Green Beans is the perfect vegetarian curry recipe to serve family and friends alike!
+Warming spices like cumin, coriander, turmeric and mustard seed, are combined with tinned tomatoes, yoghurt, onion, garlic and lime juice to create an aromatic, flavoursome sauce that goes perfectly with the paneer cheese and vegetables.
 Pair it with rice, naan bread and maybe a dollop of mango chutney and you’re good to go!

 Elizabeth Chloe is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com